 To get to the jeepney terminal, make your way into the Hotel Veniz footbridge, it’s a crisscrossing footbridge.
 Go up the footbridge and then go down the side where you will be able to walk by Abanao Square.
 Abanao square is on Abanao St. When you get back on the street, make your way into the Zandueta St, turn left, walk until you reach the corner of Zandueta – Kayang St, you’d be able to see the different terminals on your left.
 Ask around for the jeepneys bound for Lourdes Grotto – Dominican Hill route.

-See Map for better guide.
 Again, in case of confusion ask locals to help you out.
+Or check this map to locate the jeepney terminal.

 How to go to Diplomat Hotel Ruins in Dominican Hill from Lourdes Grotto